Rugby Club Ladies’ Day Helps Charity Kick On Towards Fundraising Target

 Once the facility is fully functional patients from a wider geographical area will have access to its services, improving accuracy and detection rates for cancer, heart disease and dementia in Hull, East Yorkshire and North Lincolnshire.

-The charity aims to play a leading role in clinically relevant PET-CT research over the next two decades and to show that the can be brought to the individual patient, quickly and effectively.
+The charity aims to play a leading role in clinically relevant PET-CT research over the next two decades and to show that the technology can be brought to the individual patient, quickly and effectively.

 To find out more about the Daisy Appeal please visit https://daisyappeal.org/